-Sign up early if you can, or talk to your accountant about signing up for MTD for ITSA.
+Sign up early if you can, or talk to your accountant or bookkeeper about signing up for MTD for ITSA.
 The more time you spend getting used to new digital tools, the easier you’ll find the transition to Making Tax Digital.

 Start using Xero for free

 Access all Xero features for 30 days, then decide which plan best suits your business.